-The effect of codeine is probably caused by its O-demethylation to morphine via the enzyme CYP2D6.
+Codeine is probably active through the codeine being O-demethylated to morphine via the enzyme CYP2D6.
 This bioactivation is inhibited by certain medications, e.g. quinidine, terbinafine, certain antidepressants and neuroleptics, etc. These drugs therefore counter the effect of codeine.
 This interaction has been documented in studies on healthy trial subjects and/or pilot studies on patients.